easttennesseecc-star/Q-Top-Dog-IDE/INSTALLER_OVERVIEW.md

 ## Next Phase (After This Works)

-Once Ollama is installed and Q-IDE detects it, we'll move to:
+Once Ollama is installed and Top Dog detects it, we'll move to:
 - ✅ **Collaboration features** (pair programming, live editing)
 - ✅ **Real-time code review**
 - ✅ **Multi-user presence** in editor